 - 1. The Sport classes are for race cars with specified modifications to provide an entry point for club racers.
 All other modifications to the vehicle are for safety purposes only. - 2.
 The Prepared classes allow participation with a higher level of modification than the Sport classes and remain in keeping with the spirit of the "original" vehicle.
 All Sport class improvements are also allowed in the prepared classes.
 All Prepared class improvements are also allowed in the Modified classes - 3.
 The Modified classes are for race cars with a still higher level of modification than the Prepared Classes. - a.
 Requires a BMW engine - b.
 Requires a BMW transmission - 4.
-The Super Modified class is no longer available in BMW Club Racing.
-Cars previously classed in Super Modified should now run in the PWR Class. - 5.
 The SpecE36TM class is for the racer who desires an "even playing field" with a tightly specified level of preparation and performance.
 The modifications required or allowed produce a fun, fast race car that feels like a race car, yet remains relatively inexpensive to prepare and maintain. - a.
 E36 chassis - b.
 Six-cylinder race cars prepared to a uniform level - c.
-Required or mandatory suspension and tire components

-D. Interpretation of Rules

-1. If differing interpretations are possible, a specific rule prevails over a general rule.
-For example, if a rule states, "no changes giving a competitive advantage may be made" (general rule) versus "Accusumps are permitted" (specific rule), the specific rule prevails over the general rule even though some may argue that Accusumps give a competitive advantage.

-2. No rule Exists in a Vacuum
+Required or mandatory suspension and tire components - D. Interpretation of Rules - If differing interpretations are possible, a specific rule prevails over a general rule.
+For example, if a rule states, "no changes giving a competitive advantage may be made" (general rule) versus "Accusumps are permitted" (specific rule), the specific rule prevails over the general rule even though some may argue that Accusumps give a competitive advantage. - 2.
+No rule Exists in a Vacuum - a.

-a.
 Read each rule in the context of all rules.
-If there are two possible interpretations to a rule, and one interpretation conflicts with another rule or makes another rule meaningless, that interpretation will be rejected in favor of an interpretation that is not in conflict with any other rule or makes another rule meaningless.

-b.
-Each rule must be read in its entirety.
+If there are two possible interpretations to a rule, and one interpretation conflicts with another rule or makes another rule meaningless, that interpretation will be rejected in favor of an interpretation that is not in conflict with any other rule or makes another rule meaningless. - Each rule must be read in its entirety.
 An interpretation of a part of a rule that conflicts with another part of the rule or makes another part of the rule meaningless will be rejected in favor of an interpretation that gives meaning to and does not conflict with other parts of the rule.
+BMW CCA Club Racing Rules 2025 - 1/4/2025

-E. Racers Advisory Committee (RAC)

-- 1. The Racers Advisory Committee is comprised of licensed BMW CCA Club Racers chosen by a vote of the current Club Racing license holders from each region of the country. - 2.
+- E. Racers Advisory Committee (RAC) - 1.
+The Racers Advisory Committee is comprised of licensed BMW CCA Club Racers chosen by a vote of the current Club Racing license holders from each region of the country. - 2.
 Regions are the same geographical areas as those defined for BMW CCA national regions. - 3.
 The elected RAC representatives serve a term of two years. - 4.
 In the event of the resignation or other departure from service by any RAC member, the Club Racing Chairman will solicit volunteers from within the affected region. - a.
 The Club Racing Chairman will appoint a replacement from the volunteer pool, subject to approval by the BMW CCA Regional Vice President. - b.
 The appointee fills the position until the next election cycle.